DangLamTung/Rounting_Algorithm_OSM/README.md

 # Rounting_Algorithm_OSM

-Assignment of Advance Algorithm, CS master HCMUT
+Assignment of Math For Computer Science, CS master HCMUT

 Implement 3 algorithm: Dijisktra, Bellman - Ford and Foyd Warshall on OSM map This demo used Streamlit + Folium + Leafmap to visualize the map and route found.